stamen/media-harvesters/README.md

     INSTAGRAM_ACCESS_TOKEN=YOURACCESSTOKENHERE
     ```

-overview of the database tables
+overview of the database setup
 --------------------------------
 0. Install `PostgreSQL 9.x` and `PostGIS 2.x` onto your developer system